odtboun/veramo/README.md

 ## Backend

-The backend is a Node.js Express server that provides:
+The backend is a Python FastAPI server deployed on Google Cloud Run that provides:
-- REST API endpoints
+- REST API endpoints with automatic OpenAPI documentation
 - CORS support for mobile app
 - Health check endpoints
+- Cloud Run deployment with auto-scaling
+- Google Cloud integration

 ## Getting Started